IPVanish Expert Hands-On Review in 2025

 As it stands now, IPVanish’s privacy policy looks airtight, but it had been under scrutiny in the past because of an incident that took place in 2016.
 The Department of Homeland Security issued a “summons of records” from Highwinds Network Group, Inc. to get information on a user who was suspected of criminal activity.1 To make a long story short, IPVanish allegedly complied, resulting in the arrest of the suspect.

-Now, we’re all for stopping criminals in their tracks.
+Now, we’re all for stopping criminals.
 However, if IPVanish did, in fact, release records that they supposedly shouldn’t have had in the first place because of the no-logs policy, that’s a different issue.

 Fortunately, though, since being acquired in 2017 by StackPath, IPVanish has maintained a squeaky clean record as far as their no-logs policy goes.
 And just recently, the Leviathan Security Group independently audited IPVanish’s privacy policy and practices.
 The audit has confirmed that IPVanish’s practices are trustworthy, confirming the company’s no-logs claim.
 The auditors even went as far as endorsing the company as a non-invasive VPN option for privacy-minded individuals.